staubracing/staubracing/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m currently working on a React Native app to for motorcycle specialists
+- 🔭 I'm currently working on multiple projects: React Native apps for motorcycle specialists & medical applications for nurses
-- 🌱 I’m currently learning React Native
+- 🤖 Building RAG applications and exploring LLM integrations
+- 🌱 Deep diving into AI/ML workflows and modern development practices
-- 👯 I’m looking to collaborate on React Native apps and TypeSript Projects
+- 👯 I'm looking to collaborate on React Native apps, TypeScript projects, and AI-powered applications
-- 💬 Exploring Technical blog on Medium & Dev.to
+- 💬 Technical blogging on Medium & Dev.to, now also building with Astro
-- :fire: I have a passion for motorcycles and racing
+- :fire: I have a passion for motorcycles, racing, and leveraging technology to solve real-world problems

 <div align="center">